-- nausea and vomiting
+- vomiting of blood

 For Healthcare Professionals

-Applies to clindamycin: compounding powder, injectable solution, intravenous solution, oral capsule, oral powder for reconstitution
+Applies to clindamycin: compounding powder, injectable solution, intravenous solution, oral capsule, oral powder for reconstitution.

 Rash was particularly common in AIDS patients.

 Three days after starting oral clindamycin for the persistence of symptoms following a root canal, a 34-year-old male patient reported "pimples" on his scalp which changed to pustules 24 hours later.
 The lesions progressed and the patient's antibiotic therapy was discontinued.
 Two days later, the rash improved considerably.
-The patient met the diagnostic criteria for drug-induced Sweet's syndrome and clindamycin was the most likely cause due to the timeline of antibiotic therapy and the patient's improvement following its discontinuation.
+The patient met the diagnostic criteria for drug-induced Sweet's syndrome and clindamycin was the most likely cause due to the timeline of antibiotic therapy and the patient's improvement following its discontinuation.[Ref]

 Neutropenia (ANC 945 cells/mm3) occurred in a 68-year-old male 6 days after receiving a single 600 mg oral dose of clindamycin.
-The neutrophil count normalized after 2 weeks.
+The neutrophil count normalized after 2 weeks.[Ref]

-Frequency not reported: Pain, induration, sterile abscess, thrombophlebitis
+Frequency not reported: Polyarthritis[Ref]

 More about Cleocin Phosphate (clindamycin)